mosi-sol/blockchain-developers-idea/README.md

 </p>

 # blockchain-developers-idea
-list of idea for developes, how want o gow...
+list of idea for developes, how to grow...
 ##

 - game core